Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Implementation Details

 The transportation network allows vehicles to frequently join and leave.
 This type of networks is susceptible to Sybil attacks, in which an attacker gains influence by joining a network under multiple colluding aliases.
 The traffic control algorithm exploits the data sent by the CAV in the range of an RSU to generate optimal signal plans.
 At all times, the RSU is fully aware of the number of vehicles by counting the number of messages received from both the Sybil and legitimate vehicles.
 The controller will consider any of the following metrics in the scheduling algorithm: the number of vehicles, arrival time of each vehicle in each lane, vehicle speed, and vehicle delay, thus deriving other macroscopic metrics at the intersection.
 Consequently, every single vehicle within the RSU's communication range can potentially affect signal timing decisions.\\ We simulate the coordinated Sybil attack in SUMO by injecting virtual vehicles.
 We vary the number of injected vehicles, the time and the duration of the injection.
-SUMO sensors will detect the presence of real as well as Sybil vehicles on the road segment.
-However, the trajectories of real vehicles must not be impacted by the injection of Sybil ones, as in the case of a real Sybil attack in ITS.
-To simulate such a behavior, we simply inject the Sybil vehicles in an intermittent manner, i.e., we leave them on the road segment for a couple of seconds then remove them for a couple of seconds.
-This artifact of intermittent appearance and disappearance of the vehicles on the road enables the SUMO sensors to detect the presence of Sybil nodes and consequently the reception of fake messages by the RSU, at the same time, allowing the real vehicles to drive freely on the road segment.
-In this way, the only entity that is fooled is the RSU.\\ To measure the impact of the attack, trip waiting times of Sybil vehicles are not considered in the computation of the mean trip waiting time metric because they simply do not exist.
-Thus, we consider only the trip waiting times of real vehicles and compare them to the baseline scenario, where traffic is flowing under normal traffic conditions e.g. no attack on ATSC.
+To measure the impact of the attack, trip waiting times of Sybil vehicles are not considered in the computation of the mean trip waiting time metric because they simply do not exist.
+Thus, we consider only the trip waiting times of real vehicles and compare them to the baseline scenario, where traffic is flowing under normal traffic conditions e.g. no attack on AMATSC.
 In our coordinated Sybil attack implementation, the attacker deploys Sybil vehicles per each RSU.
 Thus, the network of three intersections controlled by the RL algorithm is targeted with different Sybil arrival rates at every intersection.
 To reflect a generic attack scenario where the attacker is not necessarily intelligent, we implement an attack strategy where the attacker targets the critical phase that causes the largest delay, instead of implementing the best-case attack scenario generated by our game.
 Hence, each traffic signal in the network is identified as a potential attack target.
 The measured attack impact was substantial even when the optimal attack policy was not adopted.
 Nevertheless, our mitigation approach is designed to deal with the worst-case attack scenario.